-The Independent Investment Committee (Committee) of the New Hampshire Retirement System ("NHRS") is pleased to present the Comprehensive Annual Investment Report for the fiscal year ended June 30, 2013.
-This report satisfies the provisions of the Revised Statutes Annotated ("RSA") 100-A:15, VII of the State of New Hampshire.
+The Independent Investment Committee (Committee) of the New Hampshire Retirement System (NHRS, the retirement system) is pleased to present the Comprehensive Annual Investment Report for the fiscal year ended June 30, 2015, in accordance with the provisions of the Revised Statutes Annotated ("RSA") 100-A:15, VII of the State of New Hampshire.

-Fiscal year 2013 marked the fourth full reporting period for which the Independent Investment Committee conducted oversight and management of the investment program.
-Prior to January 1, 2009, the Board of Trustees served as the NHRS Investment Committee.
-On that date, the Independent Investment Committee assumed its responsibilities in accordance with the provisions of RSA 100-A:14-b.
-The Committee is responsible for investing in accordance with policies established by the Board; selecting investment managers, agents, and custodial banks; reviewing performance; and making recommendations to the Board regarding investment consultants, asset allocation, and other investment policy matters.
+The Committee is responsible for investing in accordance with policies established by the NHRS Board of Trustees (Board); selecting investment managers, agents, and custodial banks; reviewing performance; and making recommendations to the Board regarding investment consultants, asset allocation, and other investment policy matters.

 The Committee meets monthly and is comprised of five members: three independent members appointed by the Governor and Executive Council; and two members of the Board of Trustees appointed by the Chair of the Board.
 All are required by statute to have significant experience in institutional investing or finance.
-The three independent members are Harold Janeway (Chair), David Jensen and Patrick O'Donnell.
-The two Board members serving on the Committee are

-State Treasurer Catherine Provencher and Hershel Sosnoff.
+The three independent members are Harold Janeway, CFA (Chair), David Jensen and Patrick O'Donnell.
+The two Board members serving on the Committee are Maureen Kelliher, CFA, and Hershel Sosnoff.
 Brief biographies and photographs of the Committee members follow this report.

-Investment Philosophy

-The Committee developed and adopted a philosophy statement, consistent with statutory requirements.
-Put simply, NHRS pursues an investment strategy designed to support the long-term funding obligations of the Plans.
-This involves a continuous balance of risk and return.
-The Investment Philosophy, included in Appendix C of this report, describes the System's Investment Objectives; Portfolio Structure and Implementation; and Performance Measurement metrics.
+NHRS pursues an investment strategy which involves a continuous balancing of risk and return and is designed to support the funding obligations of the Pension Plan and the Other Post

+Employment Benefit (OPEB) Plans (the Plans) over the long-term.
+As a result, employees entering the retirement system this year may be 30 or more years from retirement, and only then would benefits begin to flow.
+The Investment Philosophy, included in Appendix C of this report, describes the retirement system's Investment Objectives; Portfolio Structure and Implementation; and Performance Measurement metrics.

-The Committee's primary roles are: first, recommending to the Board of Trustees the appropriate asset mix among the broad spectrum of available investments; and second, selecting the assets or products that best fulfill our objectives.
+The Committee's primary roles are: first, recommending to the Board of Trustees the appropriate asset mix among the broad spectrum of available investments; second, selecting the assets, investment managers, agents and custodial banks that best fulfill our objectives; and third, recommending the investment consultant to the Board.
 We do not judge the merits of individual securities.
-Rather, we select investment managers of various portfolio strategies.
-At fiscal year-end our marketable securities were under the management of fourteen active equity and four fixed income firms.
-23% of the total fund is invested in an S&P 500 index portfolio providing equity exposure at low cost.
+Rather, we select investment managers that pursue a broad range of portfolio strategies.
+At fiscal year-end 80% of our marketable securities were under the management of 14 active equity and six active fixed-income firms.
+16.4% of the total fund and 43.2% of the retirement system's domestic-equity allocation is invested in an S&P 500 index portfolio providing U.S. equity exposure at low cost.
+The record has shown that this sector, which consists primarily of the largest market capitalization stocks, is highly efficient and thus leaves relatively few anomalies or opportunities for active managers to gain advantage.